dotnet/arcade/Documentation/ArcadeSdk.md

 Set `VSSDKTargetPlatformRegRootSuffix` property to specify the root suffix of the VS hive to deploy to.

-If `source.extension.vsixmanifest` is present next to a project file the project is by default considered to be a VSIX producing project.
+If `source.extension.vsixmanifest` is present next to a project file the project is by default considered to be a VSIX producing project (`IsVsixProject` property is set to true).
 A package reference to `Microsoft.VSSDK.BuildTools` is automatically added to such project.
-A project that needs `Microsoft.VSSDK.BuildTools` for generating pkgdef file needs to include the PackageReference explicitly.

 Arcade SDK include build target for generating VS Template VSIXes.
 Adding `VSTemplate` items to project will trigger the target.